|Salary||$22.15 - $27.66/hour; $3,839.33 - $4,794.40/month; $46,072.00 - $57,532.80/year|

 Prior to the date of hire, applicants must undergo a fingerprint test by the Department of Justice, pass a medical examination (which may include a drug screening and possibly a psychological evaluation), sign a constitutional oath and submit proof of U.S. citizenship or legal right to remain and work in the U.S. For some positions, applicants may also be required to submit proof of age, undergo a background investigation (which may include a voice stress analysis and/or a polygraph) and/or be bonded.
 Additionally, positions in law enforcement classifications, and those supporting law enforcement functions will be required to complete a conviction history questionnaire prior to or during the interview process.
 Applicants for positions with access to Medi-Cal billing software or who are licensed providers must clear the Federal Exclusion List, credentialing, and social security verification.
 Failure to clear these requirements may result in an employment offer being withdrawn.

 Specific position(s) within this classification designated as Safety Sensitive may require applicants to register with the Federal Motor Carrier Safety Administration (FMCSA) Clearinghouse and to provide consent for Placer County to conduct a full query of their records within the Clearinghouse prior to an offer of employment.
 For instructions on how to register, or to register with the Clearinghouse, please follow this link: https://clearinghouse.fmcsa.dot.gov/Register.
+(LC 3/3/2020 - Will not include in next job posting - each time applicant registers there is a small fee for County.
+We won't ask applicants to register until they've gone through a department interview).

 The eligible list(s) resulting from this recruitment may be certified as a substitute list for a substantially similar classification.
 For this purpose, a substantially similar classification is one at a lower level in the same classification (example: entry level vs. journey) and/or a similar classification (similar work performed, similar training and experience qualifications required).
 If you are contacted for an interview by a County department, you will be informed of the classification and other relevant information.
 If you choose not to interview for a substantially similar classification, you will remain on the eligible list for which you originally applied.